Business and Workplaces

 Activities allowed: All non-lecture based higher education and workforce training, including where social distancing may not be maintained.

-Activities allowed: Indoor visits for compassionate care situations, outdoor visits, window visits, and remote visitation.
-Some group activities.
+Activities allowed: Indoor compassionate care visits, outdoor visits, window visits, and remote visitation.

-Limitations: All visits and activities must follow strict safety protocols, including masking, social distancing, and appropriate hygiene.
+New Limitations, in effect 11/17: All visits and activities must follow strict safety protocols, including masking, social distancing, and appropriate hygiene.
+Indoor visits are restricted to essential support persons and compassionate care situations.

 Activities allowed: All personal services including Cosmetologists, Hairstylists, Barbers, Estheticians, Master Estheticians, Manicurists, Nail Salon Workers, Electrologists, Permanent Makeup Artists, Tattoo Artists, Cosmetology Schools and Esthetics Schools.

-Limitations: All personal services are subject to Phase 2 guidance which restricts customer occupancy to 50% with the exception of one to one services in an enclosed room.
+New Limitations, in effect 11/17: All personal services are subject to current guidance which restricts customer occupancy to 25% with the exception of one to one services in an enclosed room.

 Activities allowed: All pet grooming services including any location provided by an individual, or at a retail, veterinary, or other facility.

-Limitations: All pet grooming services are subject to Phase 2 guidance which restricts client occupancy to 50%.
+Limitations: All pet grooming services are subject to current guidance which restricts client occupancy to 50%.

-Limitations: All professional photography services are subject to Phase 2 guidance which restricts services to appointment only and for one client (and family member, if client is a minor) at any given time.
+Limitations: All professional photography services are subject to current guidance which restricts services to appointment only and for one client (and family member, if client is a minor) at any given time.
 Group sessions are not allowed unless the group consists of immediate family only.

 Activities allowed: Accountants, architects, attorneys, engineers, financial advisors, information technologists, insurance agents, tax preparers, and other office-based occupations that are typically serving a client base.